 At the hotel

-Free WiFi throughout, fitness room, tennis courts, petanque courts, bicycles to borrow, spa with steam room, hammam, hydrotherapy pool and sauna.
-In rooms: WiFi, TV, iPod dock, Nespresso coffee machine, and Cinq Mondes bath products.
+Free WiFi throughout, tennis courts, petanque courts, bicycles to borrow, spa with steam room, hammam, hydrotherapy pool and sauna.
+In rooms: WiFi, TV, Bluetooth speakers, Nespresso coffee machine, and Cinq Mondes bath products.

 Our favourite rooms

-The 30-metre-long outdoor infinity pool is heated and family-friendly – little Smiths are welcome at any time.
+The 30-metre-long outdoor infinity pool is heated from June to the end of September and family-friendly – little Smiths are welcome at any time.
 Oversized sunloungers frame the pool terrace, and in the summer there’s a poolside bar too.
 From 1 June to 30 October, guests can splash about or swim leisurely laps from 9am to 9pm; during the rest of the year, the pool closes at 6pm (8pm on weekends).
 There’s also a 50sq m indoor hydrotherapy pool in the spa; it’s for guests aged 16 and older only, except during school holidays when it hosts child-friendly hours once a day.

 Light-filled Mediterranean-style Le Spa has four treatment rooms, an indoor/outdoor solarium with a 12-metre heated hydrotherapy pool, an aromatherapy hammam and sauna, relaxation area, and a vineyard-view hot tub.
 Choose from an internationally-inspired range of facials, massages, body wraps and beauty treatments.
 Follow a Moroccan argan massage with a skin-renewing Balinese-flower facial, then relax in a cocoon-like double lounger on the spa’s terrace.
 Full day use of all spa facilities is included with all treatments lasting 50 minutes or more (€25 a person a day otherwise), and in-room massages can be arranged on request.
 Opening hours vary throughout the year, book ahead to avoid any disappointment.